CompuTec/computec-docs/docs/wms/administrator-guide/supported-devices.md

 :::note
 The Motorola MC65, which was previously recommended, is no longer supported by the manufacturer.
 :::

-- **Recommended Devices**:

-While CompuTec WMS is compatible with a broad variety of devices, our experience from numerous implementations has led us to develop a trusted device-system combination that we commonly recommend to our partners and customers.
-Based on extensive field experience and successful implementations, we highly recommend the Zebra MC92xx terminals, running Windows Embedded Compact 7.
-This model is fully supported, and users can later upgrade it to Android OS once support for that platform is available.

-You can find this information on their website: [MC92xx](https://www.zebra.com/content/dam/zebra_new_ia/en-us/solutions-verticals/product/Mobile_Computers/Hand-Held%20Computers/MC9200%20Mobile%20Computer/fact-sheet/mc9200-os-upgrade-fact-sheet-en-0815.pdf).
-It is important to purchase the Zebra MC92xx model in the **Premium** version to ensure full compatibility with CompuTec WMS.

 ---
 By adhering to the system requirements and using the recommended hardware, you can ensure smooth and efficient warehouse operations with CompuTec WMS.